gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-image-processing-continued.md

 Calling <code>gl.bindFramebuffer</code> with <code>null</code> tells WebGL
 you want to render to the canvas instead of to one of your framebuffers.

-WebGL has to convert from [clipspace](webgl-fundamentals.html) back into pixels.
+WebGL has to convert from [clip space](webgl-fundamentals.html) back into pixels.
 It does this based on the settings of <code>gl.viewport</code>.
 Since the framebuffers we are rendering into are a different size than the canvas we need to set the viewport appropriately when rendering to the